SonarSystems/PHP-Web-Framework/Docs/NOTES.md

 ## SSO

-* Send data from slave to master
-* Verify data and send different response from master to slave
+* On master check if something is set like a user is logged in and return response